KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 **Interpretation**
 - Every resonance mode has a centropic and entropic mirror frequency.
 - The lattice ensures symmetry between constructive (C) and destructive (E) spectra.
-- Coherence occurs when centropic modes dominate or align; collapse when entropic mirrors prevail.
+- Coherence occurs when centropic modes dominate or align; decay when entropic mirrors prevail.

 **Corollaries**
 - **Spectral Symmetry.** The spectrum of the full lattice is always balanced; asymmetry signals broken seal.